 A healthful diet can “significantly reduce” symptoms of depression.
 That’s the definitive conclusion from a meta-analysis of existing randomized, clinical trials.

 Researchers have long suspected that a poor diet can lead to poor mental health.
-Although the underpinnings of mental health problems are complex, some scientists have suggested that “diet is as important to psychiatry as it is to cardiology, endocrinology, and gastroenterology.”
+Although the underpinnings of mental health problems are complex, some scientists have

 But does the overall existing evidence support this claim?
 Dr. Joseph Firth, an Honorary Research fellow at the University of Manchester in the United Kingdom, led scientists who set out to investigate.